rezizter/docs/README.md

-# Docs
+# README
+## Introduction
-These are my notes and docs
+Hi, i'm Shaun.
+This is a basic repo containing my notes and docs.